Laurel White

 About Me

-My name is Laurel and I'm a graduate student in the physics program at the Massachusetts Institute of Technology.
+My name is Laurel and I'm wrapping up my Ph.D. in Physics at the Massachusetts Institute of Technology.
 I do observational astronomy research on galaxy clusters with Professor Michael McDonald.
-I also love teaching!
+I also have a strong interest in teaching and educational development.
+For the upcoming academic year, I am excited to be teaching as a Visiting Assistant Professor of Physics and Astronomy at Bowdoin College.

 I am originally from Syracuse, NY and I have a B.S. in Physics with a minor in Mathematics from Syracuse University.